Italy's Leone Film Group Entertains Investment Deal, Merger

 The news comes amid a race to consolidate European media and entertainment assets across country borders.
 For example, Vivendi has been looking to move beyond its traditional focus on France to become more of a Southern European player, including in Italy.
 And BSkyB a few years ago acquired Sky Italia and Sky Deutschland from 21st Century Fox.

-Leone Film Group insiders are understood to feel that the company's stock is undervalued despite a more than 50 percent run-up over the past year to 3.75 euros, or $4 a share.
+Leone Film Group insiders and investors are understood to feel that the company's stock is undervalued despite a more than 50 percent run-up over the past year to 3.75 euros, or $4 a share.
 Analysts say the increase came in part due to the Bulgari family buying a 10.6 percent stake at a 50 percent premium last fall.
 The company's market value recently stood at 52.9 million euros, or $56.6 million.

 Academy Award winner Giuseppe Tornatore will serve as showrunner for the upcoming I Beati Paoli about the secret Sicilian sect that served as a precursor to the mafia.
 The other show is an old western, Colt, based on an original idea of Sergio Leone about a revolver passed from owner to owner.
 Gomorrah’s Stefano Sollima will serve as showrunner.

-Aware of their clout, the Leones have also continued to lobby the government for better industry tax credits, aiming to put Italy on par with the rest of Europe for production breaks.
-They’ve also created a deal with Cinecitta Studios to further lure big Hollywood productions back to Rome.
+Aware of their clout, the Leones have continued to lobby the government for better industry tax credits, aiming to put Italy on par with the rest of Europe for production breaks.
+They’ve also struck a deal with Cinecitta Studios to further lure big Hollywood productions back to Rome.
 After serving as the local producer of Keanu Reeves' John Wick: Chapter 2, the company will next co-produce Steven Spielberg's historical drama The Kidnapping of Edgardo Mortara this summer.